garbagetown/guideline/source_en/Overview/ApplicationLayering.rst

     * - No.
       - Details
     * - | (1)
-      - Directory to manage environment dependency files of all environments.
+      - Directory to define configurations depends on the environment for all environments.
     * - | (2)
-      - Directory to manage environment dependency files per environment.
+      - Directory to define configurations depeands on each environment.

-        Directory name, specify a name to identify the environment.
+        The directory name is used as the name to identify the environment.
     * - | (3)
-      - Directory to manage configuration files per environment.
+      - Directory to define configurations depeands on each environment.

-        Sub directory structure and managed configuration files is same as (4).
+        The sub directory structure and files are same as (4).
     * - | (4)
-      - Directory to manage configuration files on the local development environment.
+      - Directory to define configurations depeands on the local development environment.
     * - | (5)
       - Bean definitions that depend on the local development environment (like dataSource etc).
     * - | (6)